“Mini-Schengen” founders urge neighbours to join

 Speaking at the London summit, Serbian Prime Minister Ana Brnabic said she hoped the rest of the region would join soon.

-The initiative is “really something that can in the most tangible possible way contribute to us being presented as a united marked and also offers a very different future to youth from the Balkans,” Brnabic said.
+The initiative is “really something that can in the most tangible possible way contribute to us being presented as a united market and also offers a very different future to youth from the Balkans,” Brnabic said.

 Edi Rama, the prime minister of Albania, which, along with North Macedonia, was denied the chance to start EU accession negotiations in October, talked of the need to act rather than waiting for the EU to “do things for us”.